 The Organization's policy is to liquidate stock immediately upon receipt.
 The policy is communicated to the potential donor of the stock.
 An investment account is maintained with a minimum balance of cash or stock as required to facilitate the donation and liquidation.
 Proceeds from the sale of the stock are considered as an increase in contributions without donor restrictions, unless the donor has imposed a restriction as a condition of the gift, in which case procedures for accounting for contributions with donor restrictions will be followed.
-Stock contributions, included in Contributions in the statements of activities, totaled \$11,585,607 and \$9,519,014 for the years ended June 30, 2023 and 2022, respectively.
+Stock contributions included in contribution revenue, totaled \$8,634,065 and \$11,585,607 for the years ended June 30, 2024 and 2023, respectively.